Edw590/AdvancedCommandsDetection/README.md

 ## Background
 This is a command detection module that I began in 2017 or 2018 still when I didn't know what a function was and I made many copy/pastes of the small code that I made for 2 specific cases of use.
 From what I saw in older files I have around, I made it a function in 2019, recursive (who knows why.
 I had just learned about that, maybe I thought it was better that way(?)), and I've been improving ever since.
 And in this project, I've put together that function alongside various other methods that in the end help detecting the commands in a string.

 I call it Advanced(?) because it's not just a simple "turn on wifi" thing.
 Instead, it detects each keyword in an interval of words.
 It also knows what "don't" and "it" mean ("turn on wifi. no, don't turn it on" --> 0 commands detected here).
 Or knows what an "and" means ("turn on the wifi and the airplane mode" - no need to say "turn on wifi turn on airplane mode").
 And there are still improvements to be made to this.
-I don't use AI for this, at most I use NLP (so far), so that might also explain why the module is complex.
+I don't use ML for this, at most I use NLP (so far), so that might also explain why this is a bit complex.

 I'm also not really wanting to use C/C++ for this, not unless Go stops being fast enough - else I have to pay attention to infinity that can can wrong on a C/C++ program...
 Waste of time if Go is fast enough.
 It's also in Go and not in Java as VISOR is because then I can use this for any other platform without worrying about the supported languages nor reimplementing all this infinity (VISOR is supposed to be multi-platform, not just Android - but I lack the time to make that happen...).